 - iPhone XR: A12 chip, 64/256/512GB storage, Dual SIM

-One of the main differences between the iPhone 12 models and the older iPhone 11 and the iPhone XR is hardware.
-As you would expect, the iPhone 12 has a bump in hardware, moving from the A13 chip found in the iPhone 11 and the A12 in the iPhone XR to the A14 chip.
-All have a fluid performance, but the iPhone 12 models are naturally quicker, especially when it comes to gaming and other more heavy duty tasks.
+One of the main differences between the iPhone 13 models, iPhone 12 models and the older iPhone 11 and iPhone XR is hardware.
+As you would expect, the iPhone 13 has a bump in hardware, moving from the A14 chip found in the iPhone 12, the A13 in the iPhone 11 and the A12 chip in the XR to the A15 chip.
+This offers more fluid performance overall, especially when it comes to gaming and other more heavy duty tasks.

-All four devices also support dual SIM with a nano-SIM and eSIM and all devices are charged via Lightning, though the iPhone 12 models also have MagSafe on board.
-The iPhone 12 models don't come with a wall plug in the box however and the MagSafe charger is sold separately.
+All devices also support dual SIM with a nano-SIM and eSIM and all devices are charged via Lightning, though the iPhone 13 and iPhone 12 models also have MagSafe on board.
+The iPhone 13 or iPhone 12 models don't come with a wall plug in the box however and the MagSafe charger is sold separately.
 All models offer Apple Pay.

-The iPhone 12 models have 5G capabilities, while the iPhone 11 and iPhone XR are 4G only.
+The iPhone 13 models and iPhone 12 models have 5G capabilities, while the iPhone 11 and iPhone XR are 4G only.

-The iPhone XR starts at $499, making it a cheaper alternative.
+The iPhone 11 starts at $499 in the US and £499 in the UK, making it a cheaper alternative.

-The Apple iPhone 12 has several upgrades over the iPhone 11, with the processor, improved display, refined design and 5G capabilities being the stand out differences.
+The Apple iPhone 13 has a couple of upgrades over the iPhone 12, with the processor, refined design thanks to the reduced notch and camera adjustments being the stand out differences.

-Upgrading from the iPhone 11 to the iPhone 12 will therefore offer a boost in speed, camera improvements, a noticeably better display and a refreshed design.
-The same goes for upgrading from the iPhone XR, though all those differences are even more apparent.
+Upgrading from the iPhone 12 to the iPhone 13 offers a boost in speed, camera improvements and a slight design change.
+The same goes for upgrading from the iPhone 11 and iPhone XR, though all those differences are even more apparent.